khofstadter/bcmi.khofstadter.com/README.md

 ## todo:

+- crisscross data between sc and processing;
+- try to play a large file back in sc;
-- test wifi with new sc code;
+- experiment with new Wifi shield;
-- understand sc code;
+- finish REI and implement more in sequencers;
-- write a questionnaire for 1) NF 2) meditators 3)
+- write a questionnaire for 1) NF 2) meditators 3);

 often
-- check news on open bci forum and github
+- check news on open bci forum and github;

 Hardware